You’ve probably heard the old adage:

-There’s got to be a more holistic approach to health since there are things out there that are damaging our bodies.
+There must be a more holistic approach to health since things out there are damaging our bodies.

 Conventional sex lubes are one of those things damaging women’s bodies.

-This guide shares which ingredients to avoid (and why) so that you can be the healthiest you possible.
+This guide shares which ingredients to avoid (and why) so that you can be the healthiest you possibly can.

 Food ingredients matter, right?

 They matter because your body digests the food you eat, which can have profound consequences (either positive or negative) on your health.

 Your vagina is highly absorbent.
 So absorbent that medical researchers are looking into administering drugs through the vaginal canal since the medicine will be absorbed quicker than through oral intake.

 So, whether the ingredients in your lube are good or bad, your vagina is absorbing those ingredients into your bloodstream.